tosinesther/Customer-Satisfaction-and-Loyalty-Analytics/README.md

 <img width="1339" height="752" alt="Screenshot 2025-07-28 150618" src="https://github.com/user-attachments/assets/f40b6743-851e-4da2-a0c8-fb1094f75f2b" />
 #### Key Metrics:

--	Total Customers: 120
-##### We gathered feedback from 120 customers.
+-	Total Customers: (120) We gathered feedback from 120 customers.
 - Repeat Purchasers: 69
--	Non-repeat: 51
-##### Over half of our customers have purchased more than once, which indicates a decent level of return business.
+-	Non-repeat: (51) Over half of our customers have purchased more than once, which indicates a decent level of return business.
--	Countries Covered: 10
-##### These customers are spread across 10 different countries—mainly in the U.S., as seen on the map.
+-	Countries Covered: (10) These customers are spread across 10 different countries—mainly in the U.S., as seen on the map.
--	Average Satisfaction Score: 5.35 / 10
-##### On average, our customers are moderately satisfied.
-This is neither excellent nor poor—it shows room for improvement.
+-	Average Satisfaction Score: (5.35 / 10) On average, our customers are moderately satisfied.
+This is neither excellent nor poor, it shows room for improvement.